Chevrolet Corvette (C3): 1978–1979

 Two special editions were offered to celebrate Corvette's 25th year.
 Before he retired, Bill Mitchell had suggested a Silver Anniversary model in his favorite color - silver, appropriately enough - and it appeared as the $399 B2Z option package.
 The first two-tone paint option offered since 1961, it presented silver over a gray lower body with a separating pinstripe, plus aluminum wheels and dual "sport" outside mirrors as mandatory options, which added another $380 to the cost.
 6,502 Indy 500 Pace car replica editions were produced featuring Black/silver two-tone paint, front and rear spoilers, mirror-tint roof panels and contoured sport seats.
-Reviewers praised the car's classic strengths including its impressive straight-line numbers, especially an L48/automatic's 7.8 second 0-60 mph time and top speed of 123 mi/h, and noted its more refined, less rattling ride.
+Reviewers praised the car's classic strengths including its impressive straight-line numbers, especially an L48/automatic's 7.8 second 0–60 mph time and top speed of 123 mi/h, and noted its more refined, less rattling ride.
 On the other hand, they continued to note its weaknesses, like a rear-end that tended to step out during sharp maneuvers and a cabin that was still cramped and uncomfortable.

-Road & Track took a 1978 L82 to 60 mi/h in just 6.6 seconds, 127 mi/h flat out, and covered the quarter-mile in 15.3 seconds at 95 mph.
+Road & Track took a 1978 L82 to 60 mi/h in 6.6 seconds, 127 mi/h flat out, and covered the quarter-mile in 15.3 seconds at 95 mph.